Foldings in relatively hyperbolic groups: Folds and applications

 Suppose now $v\neq v'$.
 Delete $e$ and replace $A_v$ by $\langle A_v,\nu_\mathcal{A}(t)A_{v'}\nu_\mathcal{A}(t)^{-1}\rangle$, replace every edge $e'$ with $\alpha(e')=v'$ by an edge $e$ with $\alpha(e)=v$, $\omega(e)=\omega(e')$, $A_e=A_{e'}$ and $g_e=\nu_\mathcal{A}(t)g_e$.
 Delete $v'$.

 Note that the vertex group of every essential vertex is generated by elements of length at most $M+2L$.
 Conclude by performing the prenormalization process.

 Upshot: The new carrier graph is $(M+2L)$-normal.
-Moreover one of the following holds. \begin{itemize} \item If the edge $e$ has trivial group then either the relative rank decreases by one (if $v=v'$) or the relative rank is preserved and the number of free factors decreases by one. \item If $e$ is essential then the number of essential edges in the core of the only affected free factor decreases by at least one. \end{itemize}
+Moreover one of the following holds. \begin{itemize} \item If the edge $e$ has trivial group then either the relative rank decreases by one (if $v=v'$) or the relative rank is preserved and the number of free factors decreases by one. \item If $e$ is essential then the number of essential edges in the core of the only affected free factor decreases by at least one.
+Note that the prenormalization process might add new essential edges, however these added essential edges will not lie in the core of affected free factor. \end{itemize}

 \item[(A3)] W.l.o.g.\ one may assume that $A_e=1$ for the first edge $e$ of $t$ and that $\omega(e)$ is a central peripheral vertex if $e$ is peripheral.
 If $e$ is non-peripheral and therefore free, add a new vertex $v$ with $A_v=\langle\nu_\mathcal{A}(t)\rangle$, replace $e$ by an edge $e'$ with $\alpha(e')=v$, $\omega(e')=\omega(e)$, $g_e'=g_e$, $A_{e'}=1$.